Self-mediation of runaway electrons via self-excited wave-wave and wave-particle interactions

-While we initialize the kinetic simulations with the slow-time-scale FPB solution to explore these fast-time-scale wave dynamics, how the wave instabilities and distributions self-consistently couple on a slow time scale remains to be further explored.
-The physical effects of tokamak geometry such as trapped electrons, spatial dependence and radial transport need to be explored with simulations of higher dimensions.
-The revealed basic processes of fast backward diffusion facilitated by the slow-X waves may impact not only the runaway electron dynamics in tokamaks, but also likely the anisotropic energetic electron evolution and transport broadly in space and astrophysics \cite{Yu-etal-FASS-2023,Roberg-Clark2019ApJ, Roberg-Clark2018prl}.
+While we initialize the kinetic simulations with the collisional-time-scale FPB solution to explore these fast-time-scale wave dynamics that saturate the runaway electron distribution toward near-marginality, how the waves and distributions self-consistently couple for long-time runaway current evolution remains to be further explored, for the prohibitively high computational cost with a fully kinetic approach.
+Although the current simulation deploys a large $J_{RE}$ for faster growing instabilities and quicker nonlinear saturation, we note that the physics insights should translate to lower $J_{RE}$ cases in the earlier stage of runaway current ramp-up, when the initial robust instability growth relaxes the runaway distribution toward near-marginality.
+This is because the same slow-X modes remain the most unstable ones at lower $J_{RE}$~\cite{Zhang2025pop_excitation}.
+The same matching/resonance conditions for parametric decay and wave-particle interaction would constrain the saturation dynamics along a similar path as described.
+Similarly, we have reduced the complexity of the simulation by restricting it to a single angle of $\theta\sim40^\circ,$ which allows the strongest wave-wave interaction between the primary slow-X and the low-frequency whistler waves (which can resonate with high-energy electrons).
+For different angles, the daughter waves involved in parametric decay instabilities will vary. \textcolor{black}{The uncovered physics of primary-wave excitation, parametric decay, daughter-wave resonances, etc. will similarly apply to a 2D3V system.
+In reality, waves would also bounce radially to reach outer regions of lower temperature with higher collisional damping, but the slow-X mode is shown to be the primary instability even in a colder temperature \cite{Zhang2025pop_excitation}. } The multi-angle physics and the physical effects of tokamak geometry such as trapped electrons, spatial dependence and radial transport need to be explored with simulations of higher dimensions.
+The revealed basic processes of fast backward diffusion facilitated by the slow-X waves may strongly impact not only the runaway electron dynamics in tokamaks, but also likely the anisotropic energetic electron evolution and transport broadly in space and astrophysics \cite{Alaoui2021apj,Yu-etal-FASS-2023,Roberg-Clark2019ApJ, Roberg-Clark2018prl}.